hiulit/es-theme-extras/README.md

 * Self-contained: All extras in the same repository
 * Diferent repositories for each extra (icons, splashscreens and launching images)

+When the decision is made, I'll make the necessary changes according to the version agreed upon.

 ## Self-contained (same repository) version